faizfrdi/faizfrdi/README.md

 ### 🚧 What I’m Up To Right Now

 - 🔧 Interning at **PT Adhi Karya**
-- 📚 Learning full-stack web dev with Laravel, Tailwind, Blade
+- 📚 Learning full stack web dev with Laravel, Tailwind, Blade
 - 🤖 Exploring AI & ML fundamentals in spare time
 - 🔐 Studying Cybersecurity, Cloud Computing, and IT Project Management